ManiaCDN/uploader/README.md

 ## About this
 This repository is part of the ManiaCDN project, a free CDN for and by the Maniaplanet community.
 It's the central website to upload and browse data on the network.
-You can use it on http://upload.manicdn.net/
+You can use it on http://upload.maniacdn.net/.
+Please note that a Maniaplanet account is required to use it.

-## Technology used
+## Technologies used

- - PHP 7.2
+ - PHP 7
- - Symfony 4.3
+ - Symfony
  - Bootstrap 3 + Glyphicons
  - Dropzone.js uploader
  - Symfony bundles: